Functional clustering methods for binary longitudinal data with temporal heterogeneity: Discussion

 \section{Discussion}

-In this paper, we propose a functional clustering method for a heterogeneous series of binary data.
-Our proposed method can capture the varying effects of covariates on a series of binary responses as a function of an effect modifier, while accounting for heterogeneity among subjects by functional clustering and random effects.
-By doing so, we extract population-level fixed effects, cluster-level varying effects, and subject-level random effects.
-Under the unknown number of clusters, the proposed method correctly estimates cluster-specific varying-coefficients without the risk of overfitting caused by using a large number of knots in a regression spline.
-For functional clustering, we propose to use the Dirichlet process to be free from specifying the exact number of clusters in advance.
-For posterior inference, we carefully devise a PCG sampler by specifying appropriate prior distributions and marginalizing some model components out of the model.
-The resulting PCG sampler allows efficient knot selection for the unknown varying-coefficient functions, which can be generalized to model selection problems.
+In this paper, we propose a novel model-based functional clustering method for analyzing a heterogeneous series of binary data.
+Our proposed method models the varying effects of covariates on a series of binary responses as a function of an effect modifier, while accounting for heterogeneity among subjects using functional clustering and random effects.
+The proposed model estimates population-level fixed effects, cluster-level varying effects, and subject-level random effects.
+Even when the number of clusters is unknown, our proposed method accurately estimates cluster-specific varying coefficients with appropriate smoothness using a free-knot spline prior.
+We use the DP prior for functional clustering, which avoids specifying the exact number of clusters in advance.
+To perform posterior inference, we carefully develop a PCG sampler by specifying appropriate prior distributions and marginalizing some model components.

+We suggest that there are several directions for future research, such as extending the clustering methodology to other generalized semi-parametric models using partitioning priors.
+Furthermore, a Gaussian process prior may be used instead of a free-knot spline for the functional clustering of varying coefficients because it may easily achieve the right scale for the base measure of the DP prior by employing a suitable covariance kernel.

-\section{Details of Algorithm~\ref{pcg.algorithm},}
+\section{Details of Algorithm~\ref{pcg.algorithm}}

 In this section, we describe the details of Algorithm~\ref{pcg.algorithm}.
 Let $\mathcal{C}_{d}$ denote a set of clusters containing at least one subject and let $\mathcal{C}_{d}^{c}$ denote a set of clusters containing no subject, in the $d$th sampling iteration.
 For $d$th iteration: